wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 helm upgrade wavefront-v2beta wavefront-v2beta/wavefront-v2beta --namespace wavefront
 ```

+Note: This will not upgrade any existing wavefront/wavefront helm installation.
+See [migration.md](./docs/migration.md) for instructions on how to migrate.

 # Removal

 To remove the Wavefront Integration from your environment, use the following helm command.